MarS-27/MarS-27/README.md

 #### ➡️ Commercial full-stack project for the customer's accounting company.
 Design provided by client.
 Developed according to the client's requirements.
 Repositories are private in the client profile.

-Front-End created using: TypeScript / Next.js / ReactQuery / TailwindCSS / React Hook Form / Next Auth.
+Front-End created using: TypeScript / Next.js / Tanstack Query / TailwindCSS / React Hook Form / Next Auth.

 Back-End created using: TypeScript / Nest.js / MongoDB / Mongoose / Mailgun.